-Through June 30, 2013, TJPA has acquired title to nine properties that were the subject of the eminent domain actions via voluntary settlements with the owners.
-TJPA had also negotiated a settlement with the owner of the garage easement interests, with the remaining two properties awaiting final judgment.
-In fiscal year 2013, TJPA provided additional funds to pay settlement and final closing costs for the three properties purchased during the fiscal year.
-The amount, if any, of future expenditures for additional final court judgments and closing costs on the remaining two properties cannot be determined at this time; however, the TJPA has included contingency for additional amounts in its right of way acquisition budget.
+Through June 30, 2014, TJPA had acquired title to nine properties that were the subject of the eminent domain actions via voluntary settlements with the owners.
+TJPA had also negotiated a settlement with the owner of the garage easement interests, and SFCTA remitted an additional \$367,850 to escrow during fiscal year 2014 for the settlement; close occurred after fiscal year end.
+Another settlement, for one of the remaining two properties, was negotiated and closed after fiscal year end (see Note 12, Subsequent Events).
+One property is awaiting final judgment.
+The amount, if any, of future expenditures for an additional final court judgment and closing costs on the remaining property cannot be determined at this time; however, the TJPA has included contingency for additional amounts in its right of way acquisition budget.